 Traditionally, most flu vaccines are produced using hens’ eggs, though the manufacturing process includes steps that reduces the presence of egg protein to a tiny trace.
 If you have a past history of severe allergic reactions to eggs, then we would recommend choosing one of the alternative vaccines.

-An egg-free cell-based vaccines and recombinant vaccines are available, which means you can still get your annual flu jab safely and without having to worry about possible reactions.
+Egg-free cell-based vaccines and recombinant vaccines are available that contain no trace of egg protein, so you can still get your annual flu jab safely and without having to worry about possible reactions.

 True egg allergy is very rare: we will usually vaccinate people who report no problems when eating egg products such as cakes or egg pasta as the traces of egg protein are miniscule and can be tolerated.